freemind001/easy-switcher/README.md

 ### Other Linux & your own builds
 * Build Easy Switcher or download the [latest binary](https://github.com/freemind001/easy-switcher/releases).
-* Copy easy-switcher to /usr/bin/ and allow execute the file as program.
+* Copy easy-switcher binary to /usr/bin/ and allow execute the file as program.
 * Configure: `sudo easy-switcher -c`
 * Install & run Easy Switcher as daemon:
   If your OS supports systemd: